pponce/homebridge-script2/MIGRATION.md

 **BACK UP BEFORE UPDATING.
 Save your full Homebridge config.json and download a Homebridge backup.
 This release removes standalone Script2 accessories and old platform formats.
 Legacy configurations will no longer run.**

-You can move to the current lists while still using 0.4.6, test them, and then install the beta.
+You can move to the current lists while still using 0.4.6, test them, and then install 1.0.0.
 Record rooms, scenes, and automations before making changes.
 Stop the relevant Homebridge instance while manually editing config.json; preserve every unrelated setting.

 ## Already using the current lists?